treslines/AndroidReduxTutorial/README.md

 ___
 ## :dart: Without third party library, just plain kotlin!
 ___

+# Pros - Cons - Challanges - Good to Know
+### Pros
+- The app is still to small and it is too soon to judge anything at the moment, although i could imagine the benefits (so lets wait till this project grows - i am planing to implement a full payment flow to see how it feels)
+- The idea of subscription and just value assignments in the views is very nice.
+The store is available everywhere which is also nice.

+### Cons
+- What I found annoying was this copying job that you will have to do every time an action is triggered to create a new state and not mofify the old(current one)
+- There is a huge extra boilerplate of states and actions.
+And i fear that this is going to increase a lot later on
+- Things get complicated very fast the more attributes you have for each state and if middlewares create new actions, perform some side effects etc. you may run very fest into stack over flows. (endless loops)

+### Challanges
+- The most important and impactful part to me today (03.05.2020) is to find a way to keep states as flat as possible and to maintain things manageable and easy understandable.
+I fear huge business logic problems there.
+So the way i probably would handle it, would be to create business logic resolvers/reducers for every state group(imagining that a complex state may have a lot of variables, constraints etc.) But lets wait for the next chapters of this story.

+### Good to Know
+- What i saw so far is that you must have a good understanding of redux to do things right (there is a learn curve)
+- This new way of functional thinking takes a while till you really understand its power and simplicity (but it's worth)

 # What are you going to learn and see?
 1. You'll learn the redux core concepts step by step without worring about other things
 2. You'll see a plain kotlin OO redux implementation without third party libraries